Teaching in the AI Landscape

 Explore the Canvas Course

-The Teaching in the Generative AI Landscape Canvas site provides a concise, asynchronous overview of the key information and ideas presented at the annual September event.
-This open-enrollment Canvas site is the product of an ongoing collaboration across Academic Technology Solutions (ATS), the Chicago Center for Teaching and Learning (CCTL), and the Library to provide, in one place, a set of ideas and resources to support faculty and instructors in thinking through the teaching and learning implications of generative artificial intelligence.
+The Teaching in the AI Landscape Canvas site provides a concise, asynchronous overview of the key information and ideas presented at the annual September event.
+This open-enrollment Canvas site is the product of an ongoing collaboration across Academic Technology Solutions (ATS), the Chicago Center for Teaching and Learning (CCTL), and the Library to provide, in one place, a set of ideas and resources to support faculty and instructors in thinking through the teaching and learning implications of artificial intelligence.